jdossgollin/2018-paraguay-floods/README.md

 The code in this document will enable you to reproduce our analysis and reproduce it for your own benefit.
 Code by James Doss-Gollin (2016-2018).

-A DOI-archived version of this code is also available:
+A permanent archive of the codes used to generate the submission to Journal of Climate is also available at:

 [![DOI](https://zenodo.org/badge/103452588.svg)](https://zenodo.org/badge/latestdoi/103452588)